Rest easier with a new, discounted mattress from these Memorial Day sales | CNN Underscored

 Casper

-Save big with Casper’s Memorial Day specials, featuring 15% off the Wave Hybrid, Nova Hybrid or Original mattresses and 10% off the Element.
+Save big with code MEMDAY at Casper’s Memorial Day Sale, featuring 15% off the Wave Hybrid, Nova Hybrid or Original mattresses and 10% off the Element.
 Get the Wave Hybrid for $2,291 (originally $2,695; casper.com) — and upgrade to cooling Snow technology for summer for only $500.
 The brand’s popular entry-level mattress, Element, is also discounted at $536 (originally $595; casper.com)

 Eight Sleep